w3f/PSPs/PSPs/drafts/psp-22.md

 ## Summary

-A standard fungible token interface for WASM contracts.
+A standard for a Fungible Token Interface for WASM contracts.

 This proposal aims to define the standard fungible token interface for WASM smart contracts, just like [EIP-20](https://github.com/ethereum/EIPs/edit/master/EIPS/eip-20.md) for the Ethereum ecosystem.